 Why is it important to account for the ship's trim and list when interpreting sounding results?

-The ship's trim and list impact liquid distribution within the tank.
+The ship's trim and list impact fluid distribution within the tank.
 Ignoring these factors when using sounding tables can lead to significant discrepancies.
 This can result in inaccuracies between measured and actual bunker quantities.

 What are some common mistakes to avoid when using sounding tapes?